-- > The circulating pump must always be turned on when the hot-water heater is in operation. - > We recommend to bleed the heating system after the initial heater operation and to check the glycol content.
-Observe notes in chapter 12. - ▶ When the heater is turned on, it starts with the last settings used. - > For further information, see the separate manufacturer's instruction manual and observe the maintenance instructions found in chapter 12. - ▶ For further information about the use of the boiler see section "Boiler".
+- ➤ The circulating pump must always be turned on when the hot-water heater is in operation. - ▶ When the heater is turned on, it starts with the last settings used. - Depending on the equipment, there is an underfloor heater in the driver's cabin. - ▶ For further information, see the separate manufacturer's instruction manual and observe the maintenance instructions found in chapter 12.